 As directed by the staff requirements memorandum (SRM) for SECY-11-0093 [Reference 4], the NRC staff reviewed the NTTF recommendations within the context of the NRC's existing regulatory framework and considered the various regulatory vehicles available to the NRC to implement the recommendations.
-SECY-11-0124 and SECY-11-0137 established the staff's prioritization of the recommendations.
+SECY-11-0124 and SECY-11-0137 established the staff's prioritization of the recommendations based upon the potential safety enhancements.

 The importance of reliable operation of hardened vents during conditions involving loss of containment heat removal capability was already well established and this understanding has been reinforced by the clear lessons of Fukushima.
 Hardened vents have been in place in U.S. plants with BWR Mark I containments for many years but a wide variance exists with regard to the reliability of the vents.
-BWR Mark II containments are only slightly larger than Mark I containments, and Emergency Operating Procedures (EOPs) for BWR Mark I and Mark II containments contain provisions for venting.
-Therefore, reliable hardened venting systems in BWR facilities with Mark I and Mark II containments are needed to ensure that adequate protection of public health and safety is maintained.
+Additionally, hardened vents are not required on plants with BWR